Foreword

 Strengthen asylum systems and refugee protection

 Ensuring asylum procedures are in place that function with fairness, efficiency, adaptability, and integrity is paramount to ensure protection outcomes for refugees and displaced populations.
 Efforts to weaken asylum systems negatively impact the protection of and fair access to refugees’ human and socio-economic rights under the Refugee Convention.
-To ensure that global asylum systems are best supported to meet the needs of refugees, DRC calls on States to:
+To ensure that global asylum systems are best supported to meet the needs of refugees, DRC calls on states to:

-Properly resource and fund asylum systems to ensure timely and quality decision-making and ensure fairness and efficiency in asylum procedures, including sufficient due process guarantees and access to free and independent legal aid.
+- Properly resource and fund asylum systems to ensure timely and quality decision-making and ensure fairness and efficiency in asylum procedures, including sufficient due process guarantees and access to free and independent legal aid.

 -